false

 2. Additional Users

-If Customer wants to add additional permitted users, Customer can do so through the Offering administrative portal, and either (i) Splunk will immediately charge Customer’s credit card for the prorated amount for the current term, or (ii) if Customer does not have a credit card on file, then Splunk will invoice Customer for the additional permitted users in accordance with the Terms.
+If Customer wants to add additional permitted users, Customer can do so through the Offering administrative portal, and either (i) Splunk will immediately charge Customer’s credit card for the prorated amount for the current term, or (ii) if Customer does not have a credit card on file, then Splunk will invoice Customer for the additional permitted users in accordance with the General Terms.

 3. Support